a1473838623/Joplin-Typora-images-paste/README.md

   - the "C:\Users\developer\AppData\Local\Programs\Python\Python312\python.exe" is where you install Python.
   - the C:\Users\developer\Desktop\files\typora-windows.py is the python script I will introduce below.
 4. Open your joplin web clipper in joplin setting > web clipper > open web clipper service and generate your token.
 Please take an eye on your web clipper port (default is 41184, if not, you should replace it in your python script).
-5. Create a new python script in "C:\Users\developer\Desktop\files\typora-windows.py" as below (please replace xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx with your joplin web clipper token, before using, make sure you have installed the module "requests", if not, use command "python -m pip install requests"):
+5. Create a new python script in "C:\Users\developer\Desktop\files\typora-windows.py" as below (NOTICE: when you are using mac, please change your content that inside the "typora-mac.py" and "typora-mac-2.py" listed in the file list)(please replace xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx with your joplin web clipper token, before using, make sure you have installed the module "requests", if not, use command "python -m pip install requests"):
 ```Python
 # python -m pip install requests
 import requests